 When to See the Bluebonnets

 Bluebonnets start blooming around mid-March.
 The best time to view them is in late March/ early April.
-By mid-April, they’re mostly gone.
+By mid to late April, they’re mostly gone.

 Best Places to See Bluebonnets in the City of Burnet, TX